happysteplabs/.github/profile/README.md

 ## 👋 About the Founder

-HappyStep Labs was created by **Luis Bobadilla**, a Senior Data Engineer passionate about building clean, automated data foundations for small teams.
+HappyStep Labs was created by **Luis Bobadilla**, a Data Platform Engineer passionate about building clean, automated data foundations for small teams.
 Luis specializes in **AWS, Python, dbt, Airflow, and data architecture**.

 LinkedIn: https://www.linkedin.com/in/lbobadilla